 A significant day, Introduce a Girl to Engineering Day is marked annually at the end of February during Engineering Week.
 This year, it takes place on February 25.
 This day was founded by the National Society of Professional Engineers (N.S.P.E.) in 1951.
 According to the N.S.P.E., “Engineering Week aims to ensure a diverse and well-educated future engineering workforce by increasing understanding of and interest in engineering and technology careers.”
 Did you know since the origins of STEM fields in the 18th century (the Age of Enlightenment) have remained predominantly male?
 It’s a burgeoning issue calling for an urgent redress.
+One of the main ways that this is being done is through the creation of scholarships for women.

 History of Introduce A Girl To Engineering Day